rosano/launchlet/app/dev-package/README.md

 # Launchlet package

-The Launchlet package can be added to your own project as a module to quickly present a 'Preview to' functionality.
+The Launchlet package can be added to your own project as a module to quickly present a 'Jump to' functionality.

 ## Installing